vjpsyverson/RLB/README.md

 #### Mammals
 - Madan, M., Prothero, D.R., and Sutyagina, A. 2011.
 Did felids from Rancho La Brea change size or shape in the last Pleistocene?
 New Mexico Museum of Natural History Bulletin 53:554-563.
 - DeSantis, S.N., Prothero, D.R., and Gage, G.L.
 2011.
 Size and shape stasis in late Pleistocene horses and camels from Rancho La Brea during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 53:505-510.
 - Prothero, D.R., and K.R.
 Raymond.
 2011.
-Stasis in late Pleistocene ground sloths (Paramylodon harlani) from Rancho La Brea, California.
+Stasis in late Pleistocene ground sloths (*Paramylodon harlani*) from Rancho La Brea, California.
 New Mexico Museum of Natural History Bulletin 53:624-628.
 #### Birds
 - Syverson, V., and D.R.
 Prothero.
 2010.
 Evolutionary patterns in late Quaternary California condors.
 PalArch Journal of Vertebrate Paleontology 7(10):1-18.
 - Fragomeni, A., and Prothero, D.R., 2011.
 Stasis in late Quaternary birds from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 53:511-516.
 - Molina, S., and Prothero, D.R.
 2011.
 Evolutionary stasis in late Pleistocene golden eagles.
 New Mexico Museum of Natural History Bulletin 53:564-569.
 - Madan, M.A., Prothero, D.R., and V.J.P.
 Syverson.
 2015.
 Stasis in Great Horned Owls from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 65:221-225.
 - Gillespy, P., D. R. Prothero, and V.J.P.
 Syverson, 2016.
 Stasis in teratorns form the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 67-71
 - Long, K.L., D.R.
 Prothero, and V.J.P.
 Syverson, 2016.
-Stasis in Rancho La Brea black vultures (Coragyps occidentalis) over the last glacial-interglacial cycle.
+Stasis in Rancho La Brea black vultures (*Coragyps occidentalis*) over the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 121-125.
 - Madan, M., D.R.
 Prothero, and V.J.P.
 Syverson, 2016.
 Stasis in barn owls from the La Brea tar pits during the last glacial-interglacial cycle.
 New Mexico Museum of Natural History Bulletin 74: 153-157.
 - Madan, M., D.R.
 Prothero, and V.J.P.
 Syverson.
 Stasis in the smaller owls from Rancho La Brea during the last glacial-interglacial climate change.
 Paleontologica Electronica (in press).
 ### Ontogenetic comparisons between extinct and extant mammals
 - Long, K.L., Prothero, D.R., Madan, M., and Syverson, V.J.P., 2017, Did sabertooth kittens grow up musclebound?
 A study of postnatal limb bone allometry in felids from the Pleistocene of Rancho La Brea.
 PLOS One: https://doi.org/10.1371/journal.pone.0183175
 - Annoor, T., D.R.
 Prothero, and V.J.P.
 Syverson.
 2018.
-From colts to horses: a study of the allometric growth in limb bones in Equus occidentalis from La Brea tar pits.
+From colts to horses: a study of the allometric growth in limb bones in *Equus occidentalis* from La Brea tar pits.
 New Mexico Museum of Natural History Bulletin 79: 13-16.
 - Long, K., D.R.
 Prothero, M. Madan, and V.J.P.
 Syverson.
 2018.
-Allometric shape changes during ontogeny of the Rancho La Brea ground sloth Paramylodon harlani.
+Allometric shape changes during ontogeny of the Rancho La Brea ground sloth *Paramylodon harlani*.
 New Mexico Museum of Natural History Bulletin 79: 481-483.
 - Galvez, S., D.R.
 Prothero, and V.J.P.
 Syverson.
 2018.
 How did bison calves grow up?
-Postnatal limb allometry in Bison antiquus from La Brea tar pits.
+Postnatal limb allometry in *Bison antiquus* from La Brea tar pits.
 New Mexico Museum of Natural History Bulletin 79: 213-217.
 - Gillespy, P.D., D.R.
 Prothero, and J. French.
 2018.
-Ontogenetic changes in distal and proximal limb bones of juvenile Pleistocene coyotes (Canis latrans) and dire wolves (Canis dirus) from the Rancho La Brea tar pits, California.
+Ontogenetic changes in distal and proximal limb bones of juvenile Pleistocene coyotes (*Canis latrans*) and dire wolves (*Canis dirus*) from the Rancho La Brea tar pits, California.
 New Mexico Museum of Natural History Bulletin 79:225-238.
 - Htun, T., D.R.
 Prothero, and V.J.P.
 Syverson.
 2018.
 Postnatal allometric limb growth in juvenile camels from the Pleistocene of Rancho La Brea tar pits.
 New Mexico Museum of Natural History Bulletin 79:267-270.
 - Htun, T., D.R.
 Prothero, J.M.
 Hoffman, S. Lukowski, and V.J.P.
 Syverson.
 2018.
-Allometric trends in growth and dwarfing in the extinct Pleistocene Channel Islands pygmy mammoth Mammuthus exilis.
+Allometric trends in growth and dwarfing in the extinct Pleistocene Channel Islands pygmy mammoth *Mammuthus exilis*.
 New Mexico Museum of Natural History Bulletin 79:261-265.
 ### Other subjects
 - Prothero, D.R., and K. Raymond.
 2008.
 Variability and sexual size dimorphism in Pleistocene ground sloths (Xenarthra), New Mexico Museum of Natural History and Science Bulletin 44:331-334.
 - Syverson, V., and D.R.
 Prothero.
 2010.
 Evolutionary patterns in late Quaternary California condors.
 PalArch Journal of Vertebrate Paleontology 7(10):1-18.